swiftlang/swift-evolution/proposals/0350-regex-type-overview.md

 The result builder allows for inline failable value construction, which participates in the overall string processing algorithm: returning `nil` signals a local failure and the engine backtracks to try an alternative.
 This not only relieves the use site from post-processing, it enables new kinds of processing algorithms, allows for search-space pruning, and enhances debuggability.

-Swift regexes describe an unambiguous algorithm, were choice is ordered and effects can be reliably observed.
+Swift regexes describe an unambiguous algorithm, where choice is ordered and effects can be reliably observed.
 For example, a `print()` statement inside the `TryCapture`'s transform function will run whenever the overall algorithm naturally dictates an attempt should be made.
 Optimizations can only elide such calls if they can prove it is behavior-preserving (e.g. "pure").

 `CustomMatchingRegexComponent`, discussed in [String Processing Algorithms][pitches], allows industrial-strength parsers to be used a regex components.
 This allows us to drop the overly-permissive pre-parsing step: